-4.1.1 Submission of Certificate Application
+4.1.1.
+Submission of Certificate Application

-The DSC applicant is required to submit the duly filled DSC application form along with the supporting documents to CA. The application forms for various types of certificates are available on the CA website at https://www.certificate.digital/digital-repository/
+The DSC applicant is required to submit the duly filled DSC application form along with the supporting documents to CA. The application forms for various types of certificates are available on the CA website at www.e-mudhra.com

-4.1.2 Enrollment Process and Responsibilities
+4.1.2.
+Enrolment Process and Responsibilities

-For certificates, all end-user applicants undergo an enrollment process consisting of:
+For certificates, all end-user applicants undergo an enrolment process consisting of: